elsieliuliu/kai-ai-backend/CI_CD_Documentation.md

----
-title: "[]{#_y4svjxfciiws .anchor}CI/CD Part 1 Documentation "
----

-# Overview {#overview .unnumbered}
+# Overview

-# This document outlines the procedures and best practices for managing environment variables in our project.
-The system is designed to securely handle sensitive information, streamline configuration processes, and support both local development and production environments. {#this-document-outlines-the-procedures-and-best-practices-for-managing-environment-variables-in-our-project.-the-system-is-designed-to-securely-handle-sensitive-information-streamline-configuration-processes-and-support-both-local-development-and-production-environments. .unnumbered}
+This document outlines the procedures and best practices for managing environment variables in our project.
+The system is designed to securely handle sensitive information, streamline configuration processes, and support both local development and production environments.

 # Table of Content {#table-of-content .unnumbered}